law973/faq-accordion/README.md

 - Navigate the questions and hide/show answers using keyboard navigation alone
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

+#### Extra Challenge

+- Research patterns for building an accessible accordion and try your hardest to make the accordion accessible
+- Complete the challenge without using JavaScript

 ### Screenshot